 Gallery Hours:11 a.m.–4 p.m.
 Monday–Saturday

-Christina Shurts’s exhibition is entitled Here, Then and Now, and features seven paintings by the California-based artist.
-Through painting, Shurts accesses a self-made trove of images from memory, relics of her childhood, personal and found photographs, and real and imagined home décor magazines to create paintings that exude feelings of nostalgia.
-She transforms familiar places of relaxation and luxury, such as tree houses, seaside amusement parks, oceanfront boardwalks, and long-deserted vacation cottages and resorts into alternate realities that are fantastical and unsettling.
-Shurts’s background as an athlete comes through in her gestural and active style of painting.
-Her works are often activated by large sweeping brushstrokes and blocks of tertiary colors.
-For Shurts, painting is an active way to filter the past through action in the present moment.
+The exhibition entitled Here, Then and Now features seven paintings by California-based artist Christina Shurts.
+Through painting, Shurts accesses a self-made trove of images from memory, which includes relics of her childhood, personal and found photographs, and real and imagined home décor magazines, to create paintings that exude feelings of nostalgia.
+By transforming familiar places of relaxation and luxury such as tree houses, seaside amusement parks, oceanfront boardwalks, and long-deserted vacation cottages and resorts, Shurts creates alternate realities that are fantastical and unsettling.
+Her background as an athlete comes through in her gestural and active style of painting.
+Large, sweeping brushstrokes and blocks of tertiary colors often activate her works.
+Painting is an dynamic way for Shurts to filter the past through action in the present.

-A resident of Huntington Beach, CA, Shurts has participated in group shows in California at the Torrance Art Museum, Pacific Design Center, LA Municipal Art Gallery, Lawrence Asher Gallery, LOFT Gallery, I-5 Gallery.
-He work has also been shown at the Saatchi Gallery in London.
-Shurts’s work has been included in three New American Paintings annuals (Nos.
+A resident of Huntington Beach, CA, Shurts has participated in group shows in California at the Torrance Art Museum, Pacific Design Center, LA Municipal Art Gallery, Lawrence Asher Gallery, LOFT Gallery, I-5 Gallery, as well as at the Saatchi Gallery (London).
+Her work has been included in three New American Paintings annuals (Nos.
 87, 91, 103).
 Her second one-person exhibition at RARE kicked off the gallery’s 15th season in September 2013.